 “When he sang, like foxfire, he drew life to him.”

 The Kindle Edition will also include a bonus story by editor Geri Meyers.

-If you are so kind as to pick up a copy, I urge you to leave a review – they help out more than you know!
+If you are so kind as to pick up a copy, I urge you to leave a review on Goodreads and Amazon if possible.

 I’d also like to give a big thank you to the editors, Rowan Rook and Geri Meyers, for accepting my little story and for building such brilliant collections of speculative fiction.